eatme-global/internal-documentation/docs/playbook/creating-payments-only-restaurants.md

 Configure the **Auto Pause** feature to specify the restaurant's inactive hours (e.g., lunch breaks).

 * Set the start and end times using the clock icon or by entering the time manually.
-This applies to both the website and the merchant app.
+This can be applied to both the website and the merchant app induvidually.

-**Note:** This feature is useful for restaurants that provide delivery and pickup services and is applicable to all days.
+**Note:** This feature is useful for restaurants that provide delivery and pickup services and is applicable to all days and this is set according to the requirements.

 ![Restaurant Auto Pause](/img/auto-pause-custom-.png "Restaurant Auto Pause")